9 Things to Consider When It’s Your Turn to Host

 For kids, we actually have a kid’s glass and cups cupboard that allows the kids to get their own cup and fill it with water.
 This makes it easy not only for my kids but also for others that are used to coming to my house.
 It keeps away the anxiety of having to ask.

 If you are planning on providing a whole meal, especially for a large group, then most likely some of that food is already situated out on the counter or on the table as you get ready.
 Be sure to have a snack-like food that people can munch on as they smell the main course being cooked.
 If I know we are going to eat a whole meal, I try to have an extra can or two of olives in a bowl for people to grab.
-It’s an easy, and inexpensive, treat.
+It’s an easy, and inexpensive, treat that keeps those hunger pains at bay.

 For those times when it’s just an afternoon gathering with no food planned, I suggest having a small dessert-like item, a vegetable tray, or a plate of sliced cheese and crackers.
 It quick, easy, and keeps folks from running off quickly because they missed lunch or are anticipating dinner.